TVMTam/CV-KPMG/README.md

 Although the task can be purely done in excel, I would like to challenge myself and complete the task in a Pythony manner.

+I've learnt a lot in terms of data manipulation and visualisation.
+Check out my notebook above for more details.

 ### Tools that I used:

-Environment: Miniconda <br>
+Environment: Miniconda, Jupyter Notebook<br>
 Language: Python <br>
-Packages: Numpy, Pandas, Matplotlib, Jupyter Notebook <br>
+Packages: Numpy, Pandas, Matplotlib<br>

 ### License